-Proposed stages of a health assessment study: LEADER APPOINTED TO INITIATE SCOPING AND PLANNING SCOPING AND PLANNING IDENTIFICATION This phase establishes processes that underpin This phase identifies site-specific: the legitimacy and quality of the research. potential hazards Key focus areas: exposure pathways • To clearly define the scope and objectives of • health concerns of the community, the research • confounding factorsfor chemical, physical and • To establish the foundational project social stressors structure to ensure effective communication For chemical and physical stressors, this phase and involvement of stakeholders Informs on the site-specific potential hazards related to chemicals in air, water and soil, as well as noise and light hazards, to undertake the screening and further assessment phases.
-To develop processes to maintain transparency and independence To build capacity of all stakeholders to understand the technical and social issues For social stressors, the focus is to understand the community profile and to characterise the sources of stress.
+Proposed stages of a health assessment study: INITIATE SCOPING AND PLANNING SCOPING AND PLANNING IDENTIFICATION Screening plan This phase establishes processes that underpin This phase identifies site-specific: Define scope, the legitimacy and guality of the research. potential hazards resources required and timeline.
+Key focus areas: exposure pathways Appoint project team(s) • To clearly define the scope and objectives of • health concerns of the community, the research • confounding factorsfor chemical, physical and • To establish the foundational project social stressors structure to ensure effective communication For chemical and physical stressors, this phase and involvement of stakeholders informs on the site-specific potential hazards related to chemicals in air, water and soil, as well as • To develop processes to maintain noise and light hazards, to undertake the screening and further assessment phases. transparency and independence Chemical assessment needed?
+To build capacity of all stakeholders to understand the technical and social issues For social stressors, the focus is to understand the community profile and to characterise the sources of stress.
 Inform strategies to mitigate social stressors and increase resilience in the community.
-GOVERNANCE AND ETHICS REVIEW CHEMICAL AND PHYSICAL HAZARDS Establish appropriate project structure and Develop a Conceptual Site Model (CSM) to percept a conceptual site model (csw) to identify potential hazards and exposure pathways, plus other local confounding sources, of chemical and physical stress terms of reference, for an: AGE GATE 1 - Oversight Committee (or equivalent) - Joint Steering Committee (or equivalent) Use non-target analytical approaches, as required, to catalogue the key chemicals in - Community Reference Group - Subject Matter Reference Group. environmental and human (e.g. blood) samples Initiate ethics review STA PROJECT SCOPE AND OBJECTIVES SOCIAL HAZARDS Involve community and other stakeholders • Through community involvement and data to define: collection, characterise: - Site selection - sources of stress of concern COMMISSIONS PROJECT. - Specific research objectives - perceived impacts health concerns - Deliverables and timeline Appoint Project team for Identification phase • Develop a community and population profile STAKEHOLDER INVOLVEMENT AND COMMUNICATION PLAN Identify processes to integrate community perspectives with scientific knowledge into project Define how to communicate project outcomes and manage expectations, and options for communication products FUNDING BODY Establish risk management protocols and feedback procedures
+LEADER APPOINTED TO GOVERNANCE AND ETHICS REVIEW CHEMICAL AND PHYSICAL HAZARDS • Develop a Conceptual Site Model (CSM) to Establish appropriate project structure and perception a contrait has model (com) to identify potential has and exposure pathways, plus other local confounding sources, of chemical and physical stress terms of reference, for an GATE 1 - Oversight Committee (or equivalent) - Joint Steering Committee (or equivalent) Use non-target analytical approaches, as required, to catalogue the key chemicals in - Community Reference Group STAGE - Subject Matter Reference Group. environmental and human (e.g. blood) samples Initiate ethics review Intervention strategy PROJECT SCOPE AND OBJECTIVES SOCIAL HAZARDS Involve community and other stakeholders Through community involvement and data to define: collection, characterise: - Site selection sources of stress of concern COMMISSIONS PROJECT. - Specific research objectives - perceived impacts - Deliverables and timeline health concerns Appoint Project team for Identification phase • Develop a community and population profile STAKEHOLDER INVOLVEMENT AND COMMUNICATION PLAN Identify processes to integrate community perspectives with scientific knowledge into project .
+Define how to communicate project outcomes and manage expectations, and FUNDING BODY options for communication products Establish risk management protocols and feedback procedures